sherwood10101/Computational-Geometry-Tests/README.md

  2. Launch VS Code
  3. Run the "Remote-Containers: Open Folder in Container..." command from the Command Palette (F1)
  4. Open folder where this project was cloned.
 It will start building the container.
+ 5. *ALT*: If you don't have the command for step 3, go to the extensions icon on the left side tool bar make sure you have the docker and dev containers extensions installed click on the 'dev containers' extension.
+    In the main window, one of the options is "open folder" this is equivalent to "remote-container: openfolder in container" use this command link if you can't find the command in the F1 menu.

+    alternate 2:
+    from F1 menu
+    Remote Explorer: focus on Details (Containers) view then on left bar next to "Containers", click plus sign to create a new container and select the option: "Open folder in container..." navigate to the folder where you cloned the repo
- 5. When step 4 is completed, bring another terminal in VS Code (Ctrl+Shift+~).
+ 6. When step 4 is completed, bring another terminal in VS Code (Ctrl+Shift+~).
 Now you are ready to build.

 ### Step 2 - Build computational_geometry_template application